Jennifer Melham • December 22, 2025

 - A full travel ban (covering immigrant and non-immigrant visas), and

-- A partial travel ban (covering specific visitor and exchange visas).
+- A partial travel ban (covering immigrant and non-immigrant visas).

 These changes build on restrictions that were first announced earlier in 2025 and are based on U.S. government assessments related to security and information-sharing practices.